 When you buy an embroidery machine second hand, the odds are that you’re not getting the latest model.
 More often than not, by buying a used embroidery machine, you’re investing in outdated equipment that can’t grow with your business.
-Remember there are machines that use outdated hardware will include things such as floppy disks and lower-bit processors that are difficult to upgrade.
+Remember there are machines that use outdated hardware that will include things such as floppy disks and lower-bit processors that are difficult to upgrade.
 However, a bonus with Stitch It International’s 22-Step Certified Checklist is that one of the included standards is: Update Hardware to USB.

 Damage, Wear & Tear

 Embroidery machines can take a beating, especially if used for commercial applications.
-Buying a machine with wear and tear is always a risk, and should be one of the biggest considerations when shopping for a used embroidery machine.
+Buying a machine with wear and tear is always a risk and should be one of the biggest considerations when shopping for a used embroidery machine.
 The age of the machine is much less important than the damage it has.
 The amount of damage a machine has is solely dependent on the user.
-Some operators treat their embroidery machines like babies, and others will throw them through the wringer.
+Some operators treat their embroidery machines like babies and others will throw them through the wringer.

 ✓10-Point Diagnostic Electrical/Mechanical Check:

 - Ensure control panel and power box work properly

 - Ensure pickers are properly firing and adjusted